 Parrot Island Waterpark

-Come enjoy a fun filled summer lounging in the 500 foot long lazy river “Crocodile Creek” or have fun on one of the four fast and wild water slides.
-Park incudes a huge wave pool, children’s play area, activity pool with basketball boats and water walk. www.
-Parrotislandwaterwalk.com
+Come enjoy a fun-fi lled summer lounging in the 500-foot-long lazy river “Crocodile Creek” or have fun on one of the four fast and wild water slides.
+Park also includes a huge wave pool, children’s play area, activity pool and more.
+7300 Zero St.; (479) 788-6550; www.parrotislandwaterpark.com.

 The Park at West End